source-foundry/fontmake-mp/README.md

 $ python fmp.py [UFO path 1] [UFO path 2] ...
 [UFO path n]
 ```

 Faster compiles can be achieved for some users with the use of the PyPy interpreter rather than the cPython interpreter.
-Install [PyPy](http://pypy.org/) on your system and execute the script with the following command:
+Install [PyPy](http://pypy.org/) on your system, [create a virtualenv environment for PyPy](http://docs.python-guide.org/en/latest/dev/virtualenvs/#lower-level-virtualenv), install fontmake (see above), and execute the script with the following command:

 ```
 $ pypy fmp.py [UFO path 1] [UFO path 2] ...
 [UFO path n]